Investing in your children’s ang paos provides the added benefit of flexibility

 - Parents can open a MoneyOwl account by visiting our investment platform.

 - Create a portfolio and complete the online risk profile questionnaires.
 Consider when your child will be entering tertiary education to determine the time horizon.

-- You will then receive a recommended portfolio and a projected cash value based on your need, ability and willingness to take risk.
+- You will then receive a recommended portfolio and a projected cash value based on your need, ability, and willingness to take risks.
 If the recommended portfolio is comfortable for you, proceed to Step 7.
 However, if you have any concerns, please feel free to contact our MoneyOwl client advisers!